Umich-DNNG/pynoise/RossiAlpha/documentation/README.md

 ### Settings Configurations

 The RossiAlpha program can be run with a variety of options that change the visual output and type of analysis being run.
 In the settings file, this is listed as the RossiAlpha Settings.
 The settings are as follows:
-* Time difference method (*string*): This refers to the way you want the time differences generated. the options are:
+* Reset time (float): the maximum time difference to consider during analysis, in the units given by the "Input time units" setting.
-    * any_and_all: Considers all time differences within the reset time.
+* Time difference method (*string or list*): This refers to the way you want the time differences generated. the options are:
-    * any_and_all cross_correlations: Considers all time differences except those from the same detector.
+    * "aa" (representing any and all): Considers all time differences within the reset time.
-    * any_and_all cross_correlations no_repeat: Considers all time differences except those from the same channel and doesn't consider more than one detection from each detector within the same reset period.
+    * "cc" (representing cross correlations): Considers all time differences except those from the same detector/channel.
-    * any_and_all cross_correlations no_repeat digital_delay: Considers all time differences except those from the same channel and doesn't consider more than one detection from each detector within the same reset period and adds a digital delay when considering detections from the same detector within the same reset period.
+    * "dd" (representing digital delay): Follows cross correlation analysis and considers a digital delay for each detector between each detection time.
-    * **NOTE: the last three options are only valid for folder analysis.
-For single file analysis, any_and_all must be chosen.**
+    * You can only run methods involving cross correlation ("cc" and "dd") when you have specified a time column in the Input/Output Settings.
-* digital delay (*int*): The amount of digital delay, if applicable (see above).
+    * These options can be given alone or can be given as a list.
+For example, if you wanted to run all three types of analysis, you would put ["aa", "cc", "dd"] in the settings file.
-* **Histogram Generation Settings**: Settings specific to generating RossiAlpha histograms:
+* Digital delay (*int*): The amount of digital delay, if applicable (see above).
-    * Reset time (*int*): The maximum time difference recorded.
+* Combine Calc and Binning (*bool*): if true, will build the histogram as the time differences are calculated.
-    * Bin width (*int*): The width of the histogram bins.
+* Bin width (float): the width of each histogram bin, in the units given by the "Input time units" setting.
-    * Error bar/band (*string*): For folder analysis, the type of visual used to show residuals of the overall line of best fit.
-Valid values are bar, band, and none.
+    * When doing folder analysis, the bin width can be set to null.
+In this case, the program will automate the bin width to be as small as possible while ensuring the maximum average relative bin error is no higher than the following setting.
-* **Fit Region Settings**: Settings specific to applying the line of best fit to Rossi Alpha histograms:
+    * \sum_{i=1}^{100}i
-    * Minimum cutoff (*int*): The value at which to start applying the line fitting algorithm.
+* Max avg relative bin err (float): the maximum average relative bin error, as described above.
+This is given as a fraction; for example, if you wanted your maximum average relative bin error to be 10%, you would enter 0.10.

 ### Running the RossiAlpha Method from the Main Driver